Will we see an Apple AirPods Pro 2 release date in 2021? It's possible, but not super likely.

-Rumors surrounding the Apple AirPods Pro 2, a new version of the AirPods Pro, the so-called AirPods Pro Lite, have been circling since mid-February, after a report from DigiTimes claimed that the new true wireless earbuds will launch in the first half of 2020.
+Rumors surrounding the Apple AirPods Pro 2, a new version of the AirPods Pro, have been circling since last year, after a report from DigiTimes claimed that the new true wireless earbuds will launch in the first half of 2020.

 There's also some confusion over whether Apple will upgrade the AirPods Pro or bring out a cheaper, 'Lite' version of the earbuds.
-If they are an entry-level version of the noise-cancelling AirPods Pro, which suggest the rumored wireless earbuds might be cheaper the most expensive Apple earbuds currently on the market (though a recent price leak may have scuppered hopes of cheap AirPods).
+If they are an entry-level version of the noise-cancelling AirPods Pro, the rumored wireless earbuds might be cheaper than the most expensive Apple earbuds currently on the market (though a recent price leak may have scuppered hopes of cheap AirPods).

 - What are they?
 A rumored cheaper version of the AirPods Pro.

 - When will they be released?
-They could launch this year, but that's TBC.
+Probably in 2022.

-There's been a bit of back and forth with AirPods Pro Lite release date rumors – reports of a 2020 release date are being countered pretty much as soon as they're revealed.
+There's been a bit of back and forth with AirPods Pro 2 release date rumors.

 Initial rumors suggested new 'regular' AirPods would crash into the market before 2020 is out, but recent comments from industry analyst Ming-Chi Kuo suggest we may be waiting a while longer – speculating that the next-gen AirPods would start mass production in early 2021, with a new AirPods Pro model arriving in 2022 too (via AppleInsider).

 That's backed up by a recent leak from LeaksApplePro that revealed that the AirPods Pro 2 won't be released until the end of 2021 at best – and possibly not until early 2022.